 It is appropriate to explain the similarities and differences between the approaches to change management.
 To be able to provide a good contrast, it is preferred to use a table and then explain in detail.
 On this note, be sure to use relevant and justifiable examples, which demonstrate an understanding of the issues that arise when implementing change.

-When implementing change, an organization as a manager, you expect diverse behavioral responses.
+When implementing change, an organization as a manager, you expect diverse behavioural responses.
 These responses to the proposed amendment are central to the implementation of change.
-In the elucidation, you need to capture that response can be positive (acceptance) or negative (resistance) as the most common behavioral response resistance or acceptance.
+In the elucidation, you need to capture that response can be positive (acceptance) or negative (resistance) as the most common behavioural response resistance or acceptance.

-Resistance is arguably the most common form of behavioral change, but other behavioral outcomes can also be exhibited: disenchantment, disengagement, and disorientation.
+Resistance is arguably the most common form of behavioural change, but other behavioural outcomes can also be exhibited: disenchantment, disengagement, and disorientation.
 Disorientation occurs when employees are confused while disenchantment is related to anger.
 At times employees may engage in disengagement by withdrawing from the proposed change.
 Acceptance is a gradual process that starts with resistance to passive resistance, cooperation, and ultimately acceptance.

 In this module, you are expected to be more practical and give specific but relevant examples of how your organization of change implements changes.
 3SCO is about change management, and you need to apply relevant theories on change such as Kottler’s and Lewin’s models.